People

 Code of Conduct and Sustainability Principles

 All of our suppliers and sub-contractors are required to comply with our Sustainability Principles and Code of Ethics.
 Additionally, suppliers must act in accordance with our statement on Modern Slavery and our manufacturing operations are also monitored pursuant to the SA8000 certification management system.
 In particular, our Sustainability Principles are a set of guidelines that include oversight on sustainable sourcing, legal compliance, collective and supplementary agreements, international conventions and declarations on human rights, environmental preservation and respect for animal welfare.
 Adhering to Gucci’s overarching Sustainability Principles is also included in the contracts we have with our suppliers.
-These principles are updated periodically in accordance with the requirements of our parent company’s Kering Standards for Raw Materials and Manufacturing Processes.
+These principles are updated periodically in accordance with the requirements of our parent company’s KERING Standards & guidance for sustainable production.

 Gucci’s suppliers are also aligned with our Manufacturing Restricted Substances List, which addresses hazardous substances that can potentially be used in manufacturing and discharged into the environment.
 They also adhere to our Product Restricted Substances List (PRSL) to eliminate the use of hazardous chemicals that can be present in finished products.
 Furthermore, to ensure the progression of MRSL compliance within the Group’s entire supply chain, Kering developed and implemented a specific MRSL audit methodology.
 Collaborating with our industry on chemicals is also key to ensure best practices are adopted by luxury and fashion.
 To support this, we developed the Guidelines on Eco-Toxicological Requirements for apparel, leather goods, footwear and accessories in association with the Camera Nazionale della Moda Italiana.
 Kering has also been an official signatory of the Zero Discharge of Hazardous Chemicals (ZDHC) since 2016, after having observed it since 2015.
 The ZDHC comprises some 30 major international brands working to eliminate the most dangerous chemicals from the textile, leather and footwear industry supply chains by encouraging sector-wide adoption of best practices and sustainable chemicals use.